knutnergaard/smufolib/docs/api/configuration.rst

 [cli.shortFlags]
 ----------------

-Short flags for :ref:`Command Line Interface` options to be used with :func:`~smufolib.cli.commonParser` are configured in this section.
+Short flags for :ref:`command-line-interface` options to be used with :func:`~smufolib.cli.commonParser` are configured in this section.

 .. literalinclude:: ../../smufolib/smufolib.cfg
     :language: cfg